Declassified government report describes shocking impacts of fracking on local communities

-Money: Housing and jobs
+Housing and jobs

 The report also highlights concerns about what happens to local economies after the frackers leave.

-In case local people were thinking of working in the fracking industry, there is also uncertainty over “how sustainable the shale gas investments will be in the future and whether rural communities have the right mix of skills to take advantage of the new jobs and wider benefits on offer”.
+And in case local people were thinking of working in the fracking industry, there is also uncertainty over “how sustainable the shale gas investments will be in the future and whether rural communities have the right mix of skills to take advantage of the new jobs and wider benefits on offer”.